atharvalele2611/Candyshop/docs/Proposal.md

 - Components:
-  - Snickers - In-memory database data store or a database which also provides persitance option.
+  - Snickers - In-memory database data store or a database which also provides persitance option
   - Sugarcubes - Block storage service for the cloud
   - Mars - Real-time event streaming service
   - Twix - Monitoring and alarming service
-  - Hersheys - Logging service
+  - Skittles - Logging service
   - M&M - Authentication as a service
-  - Truffles - (stretch goal) Map Reduce
+  - Truffles - (stretch goal) MapReduce
   - Candycane - (stretch goal) Messaging Service
-  - Skittles - (stretch goal) Load balancer
+  - Harsheys - (stretch goal) Load balancer
   - Reese - (stretch goal) Dashboard
-  - After8 - (stretch goal) [If time permits]
+  - After8 - (stretch goal)

 - Stretch goals:
-  - Some components can not be implemented in the provided timeframe because of their highly complex nature and hence put up as stretch goals.
-  - As far as Snickers is concerned, not every data structure offered by the candy will provide persistance (may be added in the future).
+  - Truffles:
+    - Research and a good amount of designing is necessary for it to be a deliverable
+  - Reese:
+    - Full-fledged webapp similar to Grafana
+    - Component design and metrics collection are key in getting this right
+  - Snickers:
+    - Some data structures might not support persistance at all

 - Expected and Minimal Viable Product
-  - It is at least expected that all the candies found in the Candyshop work as intended and pass test cases.
+  - It is at least expected that implementations of all candies in the shop is completed with testing
-  - At its bare minimum, it is also expected that these candies(components) work harmoniously as building blocks for the said infrastucture.
+  - At its bare minimum, it is also expected that these candies work harmoniously as building blocks for the said infrastucture

 ## Use Cases
   - *"I want to replicate my data"* - Mars and Sugarcubes/Snickers